YuvalNirkin/YuvalNirkin.github.io/_posts/2020-09-23-hateful-memes.md

 \*In all the following graphs red symbolizes the non-hateful memes and blue symbolizes the hateful ones.

--Width :
+* Width :

 ![Fig 2]({{site.baseurl}}/assets/img/projects/hateful_memes/fig2.png)

-we can see that the hateful memes are more likely to be of bigger width than the non-hateful ones
+> We can see that the hateful memes are more likely to be of bigger width than the non-hateful ones

--Height :
+* Height :

 ![Fig 3]({{site.baseurl}}/assets/img/projects/hateful_memes/fig3.png)

-we can see that the non -hateful memes are more likely to be of smaller height while the non-hateful ones height is relatively balanced
+> We can see that the non -hateful memes are more likely to be of smaller height while the non-hateful ones height is relatively balanced

--Text profanity :
+* Text profanity :

 ![Fig 4]({{site.baseurl}}/assets/img/projects/hateful_memes/fig4.png)

-The graph suggests that a hateful meme text is more likely to contain profanity.
+> The graph suggests that a hateful meme text is more likely to contain profanity.

 Since an image can be cropped or resized, it is reasonable to assume that the height and width will not provide a good indicator for the meme being hateful.
 However, the image dimensions along with the mean and std of each RGB coordinate do provide valuable information for the final classifier construction.
 On the other hand, the text profanity feature might be a good indicator for hateful-memes as we will show.